peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 >[!redacted]

-- Loud banging on the front door as Reed knocks on the doors upstairs and tells the party that it's time to wake up and leave because there's fish to catch
+- There's a loud banging on the front door as Reed knocks on the doors upstairs and tells the party that it's time to wake up and leave because there's fish to catch
-	- Captain Minksi refuses to leave, and wants to stay back and fight because Darien is like a brother to them
+	- Captain Minksi refuses to leave, and wants to stay back and fight because Darien is like a brother to her
 - Darien says "After all these years of safety I've never become accustomed to it," and he draws a sword and magic begins glowing on his arm
 - Party runs out the back window that Reed directs them to
 	- Tony almost falls, but Finn catches him
 - A visceral battles ensues inside as the party escapes
-- Captain Minksi says, "I know some boats we can steal," and Finn asks why they'd need to steal one if they're a captain
+- Captain Minksi says, "I know some boats we can steal," and Finn asks why she'd need to steal one if she's a captain
-	- They respond "I'm a captain, they'd be grateful to have their boat stolen by the great Captain Minksi"
+	- She respond "I'm a captain, they'd be grateful to have their boat stolen by the great Captain Minksi"
-- Finn discerns that Captain Minksi is not a captain, and they've run ships, but don't officially own one of their own
+- Finn discerns that Captain Minksi is not a captain, and she's run ships, but doesn't officially own one of her own
-	- They begrudgingly admit that they've only ran ships owned by their father
+	- She begrudgingly admits that she's only ran ships owned by her father
-- Captain Minksi looks for a boat owner from their father and sees a larger double-boat which usually requires 2-3 people to man, and a smaller one-man river craft that would fit them all, but uncomfortably
+- Captain Minksi looks for a boat owner from her father and sees a larger double-boat which usually requires 2-3 people to man, and a smaller one-man river craft that would fit them all, but uncomfortably
 - 20 hulking sharkins approach with weapons made of anchors and cutlasses, some with cannons over their heads
 - Captain Minksi ushers everyone onto the boat, shoves a rag into a bottle of oil, lights it, and hurls it in their general direction, but only manages to get one
 	- A sharkin yells, "Oi, she torched Dave.
 I was going to torch Dave!"